-The strong influence of causality might result from the form of the LPs.
+Especially the causality has a strong influence on the parallelism.
+This might result from the form of the LPs.
 The DASH circuit has LPs with up to 94 inputs.
 In contrast, the H-FRISC and the Multiplier circuits have LPs with up to 17 and 5 inputs, respectively.
-The more inputs an LP has, the more it can depend on events on other LPs.
+The more inputs an LP has, the more it can depend on events occurring on other LPs.
 The events that schedule an event on an LP with many inputs might finish at vastly different computation times.
 As a conservative simulation must wait for the last of these events to finish, the delays due to causality can be large.
+So, it might be wise to split large LPs into smaller units with fewer inputs.

-Soulé [22] proposes to combine LPs to larger units called "super LPs" to increase the speedup.
-As this increases the number of inputs per super LP, our results strongly discourage this proposal.
-In contrast, it might be wise to split large LPs into smaller units with fewer inputs.
+In contrast to this, Soulé [26] proposes to combine LPs to larger units called "globbed elements" to get a larger granularity of the single tasks and so to increase the speedup.
+As this increases the number of inputs per LP, the benefits due to larger granularity get lost by parallelism degradation.
+Our results strongly discourage this proposal.

 We also investigated the granularity of the LP execution times as a possible source of speedup degradation.
-On the SB-PRAM, the evaluation of an LP needs at most 100 instructions.
-The majority of LPs take more than 50 instructions.
-Hence, the difference in execution time is small and could not explain such a large speedup degradation.
+On the SB-PRAM the execution time of an LP is proportional to the number of instructions.
+Figure 2 shows the distribution of the LP execution times.